-The exam is required for applicants intending to return to practice as a psychologist who have not practised for more than10 years to ensure they can demonstrate the appropriate level of applied professional knowledge and competence to ensure effective protection of the public.
+The exam is required for applicants intending to return to psychology practice who have not practised for more than 10 years to establish they can demonstrate the appropriate level of applied professional knowledge and competence to ensure effective protection of the public.

-Applicants returning to practice as a psychologist who have not practised for more than five years may be required to pass the exam.
-This includes people who have let their registration lapse for more than five years, and practitioners who have held non-practicing registration for more than five years and who are applying to for general registration.
-These applicants can use their passing grade on the exam to demonstrate a similar level of competence to a Board-approved six-year sequence of study.
+Applicants returning to psychology practice who have not practised for more than five years may be required to pass the exam.
+This includes people who have let their registration lapse for more than five years, and practitioners who have held non-practising registration for more than five years and who are applying to for general registration.
+When deciding if an applicant is required to sit the exam, the Board will consider several factors, including (but not limited to) the length of absence, reason for absence, amount of prior practice experience, any overseas practice during absence, whether the applicant is returning to the same or a different area of practice, and whether any further relevant education has been undertaken during the absence.